google/silifuzz/doc/proxy_architecture.md

 TODO(ncbray): Document AArch64 requirements.

-To help the fuzzing engine reach better coverage faster we can pre-seed the dictionary with instructions to initialize GP registers.
-For example, we can add sequences like `mov DATA1_start, %rax` and similar to help discover writable memory pages.

 ##### Expected end state

 For any input instruction sequence with size X the expected PC value is